Telehealth Appointment Booking Refresh

 A step in the right direction, but it can still be refined

-With the help of the Research team, usability tests were conducted to understand better how the new appointment booking experience felt and what could be improved and iterated upon.
+With the help of Zocalo’s research team, I helped conduct usability tests to better understand how the new appointment booking experience felt and what could be improved and iterated upon.
 The following was uncovered during this test:

 1. The first screen with the value proposition felt like an extra click if you were coming from the website’s home page.